Optimizing Exhaust Performance

 Two highly technical presentations covering exhaust theory and the testing and evaluation of cylinder pressures opened day two of the Advanced Engineering Technology Conference in Indianapolis.
 Vincent Roman of Burns Stainless spoke on “Development Tools and Testing Methods for the Optimization of Exhaust Performance,” and NASCAR consultant Cecil Stevens covered “How to Use Cylinder Pressure and Valve Motion Measurements to Improve Performance.”

-There are many variables in the bending process that must be carefully balanced and monitored in order to attain a bend that has a round cross-section and no wrinkles, especially when bending thin-walled stainless tubing.
+There are many variables in the exhaust pipe bending process that must be carefully balanced and monitored in order to attain a bend that has a round cross-section and no wrinkles, especially when bending thin-walled stainless tubing.
 These include mandrel tool material and condition, placement of the mandrel at initiation of the bend, machine pressure settings and wiper-die rake, to name a few.

 Vincent Roman